grimadas/innopolis/SimpleSearchEngine/README.md

 Simple search engine implemented using tf-idf and tf-idf on bigrams.

-First assignment of NLP course
+First assignment of NLP course.

+Full description is presented in pdf file